bvelkov92/Airport/README.md

-IF YOU HAV TO SEE A PICTUTRES OPEN FOLDER "images";
+IF YOU HAVE TO SEE A PICTUTRES OPEN FOLDER "images";